 The Master of Arts program seeks to provide the student with both a broad perspective on American Studies as an interdisciplinary field and a focused competence in one of its constituent disciplines.
-The course of study has three principal elements: (1) a two-semester introductory seminar that provides a general framework for the interpretation of American history and culture and the development of American Studies as a field and that introduces students to interdisciplinary research methods; (2) an exploration of a major area or theme in American culture through a series of related courses chosen in consultation with the student's advisor (students may also seek to do independent research courses with faculty members using the AMST 690 course designation); and (3) independent research in primary sources, addressing a significant problem or issue in American Studies and culminating in the presentation of an M.A. thesis.
+The course of study has three principal elements: (1) a fall-semester introductory seminar that provides a general framework for the interpretation of American history and culture and the development of American Studies as a field and that introduces students to interdisciplinary research methods; (2) an exploration of a major area or theme in American culture through a series of related courses chosen in consultation with the student's advisor (students may also seek to do independent research courses with faculty members using the AMST 690 course designation); and (3) independent research in primary sources, addressing a significant problem or issue in American Studies and culminating in the presentation of an M.A. thesis.

 The requirements for the M.A. degree normally can be satisfied in one full year of study.
 These include 24 semester hours of graduate course credit (six classes and two semesters of AMST 695; students must have at least one credit of AMST 700, though this does not count toward the required 24 hours), the thesis, and the defense of the thesis.
-For continuing MA/PhD students, the M.A. requirements, including the thesis and the defense of the thesis, must be completed in no more than three semesters.

-A full-time program for the M.A. student (and for the first year of the M.A./Ph.D. track) typically follows this pattern:
+A full-time program for the M.A. student typically follows this pattern:

-Full-time M.A. and First Year M.A./Ph.D Course of Study
+Full-time M.A.
+Course of Study

-Part-time students should consult with the DGS, the Program Administrator, and their advisor about their course loads.
-Ordinarily, they should only register for 1 credit hour of AMST 700 per semester instead of 3 credit hours
+Part-time students should consult with the DGS, the PA, and their advisor about their course loads.

-1st Term (15 credit hours) 2nd Term (15 credit hours) Summer
+1st Term (15 credit hours) 2nd Term (15 credit hours) Following Fall

-Intro seminar 661 Intro seminar 662 Submit thesis
+Intro seminar 661 Seminar Submit thesis

-Seminar Seminar Defend thesis at start of next
+Seminar Seminar Defend thesis

-Seminar Seminar fall semester
+Seminar Seminar

-AMST 695.02 Independent AMST 695.02 Independent
+AMST 695.02 Independent research for thesis (3 credits)

-Research for thesis

-AMST 700.01 thesis

-AMST 700.01 thesis
+AMST 695.02 Independent research for thesis (3 credits)

-preparation (3 credits) preparation (3 credits)
+AMST 700.01 thesis AMST 700.01 thesis preparation (3 credits) preparation (3 credits)